 Varying the current density and extracting the peak position of the PSD, we obtained the frequency versus current density curve of the SHNOs plotted in Fig. \ref{figure1}(b). { The frequency variation for large currents is attributed to the excessive SOT beyond threshold according to $\omega=\omega_{\text{th}}+\beta (J_{c}-J_{\text{th}})$.
-The inset in Fig. \ref{figure1}(b) shows the SW frequency shift coefficient $\beta=d\omega/dJ_{c}$ as a function of the NC area. $\beta$ as determined from micromagnetic simulations increases with $R$ and seems to asymptotically approach the macrospin limit.
-The observed tunability of $\beta$ goes beyond macrospin studies where $\beta$ is a constant and can be used to engineer NC performance.} Now we focus on the dynamics at the threshold.
-At the threshold, the PSD peak jumps from zero to the threshold frequency.
-Here, the dynamics of the SHNO is in the linear regime.
-The threshold current density and corresponding frequency decrease with the NC radius are plotted in Fig. \ref{figure1}(c) and (d), respectively. {The values $J_{c,\text{th}}$ obtained from micromagnetic simulations (red symbols) are plotted with an offset of $\Delta J=-0.4\times 10^8$ A/cm$^{2}$.
+The inset shows the SW frequency shift coefficient $\beta=d\omega/dJ_{c}$ as a function of the NC area. $\beta$ as determined from micromagnetic simulations increases with $R$ and seems to asymptotically approach the macrospin limit.
+The observed tunability of $\beta$ goes beyond a constant value in macrospin studies and can be used to engineer NC performance.} Now we focus on the dynamics at the threshold, where the PSD peak jumps from zero to the threshold frequency.
+The threshold current density and corresponding frequency decrease with the NC radius as plotted in Fig. \ref{figure1}(c) and (d), respectively. {The values $J_{c,\text{th}}$ obtained from micromagnetic simulations (red symbols) are plotted with an offset of $\Delta J=-0.4\times 10^8$ A/cm$^{2}$.
 We attribute this systematic error to the Taylor expansion of the complex transcendental equation that we employed to solve the eigenvalue problem \cite{SupplementalNote1}.
-The fixed offset does not affect the main conclusion of the comparison, i.e., the significant dependency of $J_{c,\text{th}}$ on $R$ making a geometrical optimization of an NC device necessary.
-The inset in Fig. \ref{figure1}(c) shows a zoom in of the region indicated by dashed rectangle.
-By considering the constant offset, the remaining discrepancies amount to only -1$\%$ and 6$\%$, which can be due to the coarse sweeping of the applied current in the simulations.}\\ For large $R\gg\lambda_{ex}$ the threshold current density $J_{c,\text{th}}$ (frequency $\omega_{\rm th}$) asymptotically approaches the AFMR limit in a thin film, $J_{c,\text{th}}=\left( \frac{eM_{s}d_{AF}}{2\gamma \hbar \theta_{SH}\eta}\right)\alpha\omega_{0}$ ($\omega_{0}=\sqrt{\left( 2\omega _{E}+\omega _{A}\right)\omega _{A}}$), indicated by the gray dashed line in Fig. \ref{figure1}(c) (\ref{figure1}(d)).
+This fixed offset does not affect the main conclusion of the comparison, i.e., the significant dependency of $J_{c,\text{th}}$ on $R$ making a geometrical optimization of a NC device necessary.
+The inset in Fig. \ref{figure1}(c) shows a zoom in of the region indicated by dashed rectangle.}\\ For large $R\gg\lambda_{ex}$ the threshold current density $J_{c,\text{th}}$ (frequency $\omega_{\rm th}$) asymptotically approaches the AFMR limit in a thin film, $J_{c,\text{th}}=\left( \frac{eM_{s}d_{AF}}{2\gamma \hbar \theta_{SH}\eta}\right)\alpha\omega_{0}$ ($\omega_{0}=\sqrt{\left( 2\omega _{E}+\omega _{A}\right)\omega _{A}}$), indicated by the gray dashed line in Fig. \ref{figure1}(c) (\ref{figure1}(d)).
 The inset in Fig. \ref{figure1}(d) shows a snapshot of the spin-current-generated spin wave simulated for $R=50~$nm.
 For small $R$ (below almost $\lambda_{ex}= 22.3$ nm), the exchange term dominates and the threshold current density and frequency are large.
 One can understand the increase in threshold current density with decreasing $R$ by considering the energy flow away from the NC by outgoing SWs.
 The wave vector, $k$, of the excited spin wave at the threshold is comparable to $2\pi/R$.
 Therefore, by decreasing $R$ one increases $k$ and the group velocity of the excited wave (following the dispersion in Eq. \ref{ThresholdFrequency}) and hence, the propagating energy away from the NC.
 To sustain this energy flow, a higher threshold current is necessary.